Skip to Main Content

 A Chapel, a Valley, and What Contemporary South African Architecture Gets Right

 The Witzenberg Valley sits about 90 kilometres northeast of Cape Town, off the R43 between Worcester and Ceres, in a stretch of the Western Cape that most international visitors drive through rather than stop in.
 Bosjes Manor House occupies this terrain, and its defining architectural statement arrives before you reach the front door: a wave-formed chapel whose roof rises and falls in continuous white arcs against the Hex River Mountains.
-The building was designed by Coetzee Steyn of Steyn Studio, the Cape Town-based practice also behind the acclaimed Investec Cape Town Art Fair pavilions, and it represents the kind of civic-scaled religious architecture that rarely appears outside major urban centres.
+The building was designed by Coetzee Steyn of Steyn Studio, the Cape Town-based practice also behind the Investec Cape Town Art Fair pavilions, and it represents the kind of civic-scaled religious architecture that rarely appears outside major urban centres.
+The manor house offers five rooms and rates start at about $340 a night.
 That it sits on a farm estate in a grain-growing valley makes the encounter genuinely disorienting in the leading possible way.

-For context on where Bosjes sits within South Africa's wider rural hospitality offer, it is useful to compare it to properties like Babylonstoren in Paarl or Clouds Estate in Stellenbosch.
+For context on where Bosjes sits within South Africa's wider rural hospitality offer, it can be compared to properties like Babylonstoren in Paarl or Clouds Estate in Stellenbosch.
 Both of those occupy the Winelands circuit that Cape Town travellers default to.
 Bosjes sits outside that circuit, in a valley more associated with wheat, stone fruit, and fynbos than with cellar doors and tasting menus.
 That positioning is not a liability; it is precisely what gives the property its character.
 The Witzenberg farming community has a longer and less curated history than Franschhoek, and the estate draws on that without performing it.

 The Architecture as the Primary Event